 Here is a link to the trial court's Findings of Fact and Conclusions of Law: http://bit.ly/H4OqvY .

 Since there is no body of federal tort law, under the FTCA, the federal courts were obliged to faithfully apply the existing tort law of the State of Texas, the place where the act or omission occurred.
 At that time, the leading Texas case which controlled in such a fact situation was Otis Engineering Corp. v.
 Clark, 668 S.W.2d 307 ( Tex.
-1983) written by then Texas Supreme Court Justice William W. Kilgarlin.
-The Texas Supreme Court in Otis held that if one has custody or control over a dangerous person known to present a danger, they have a duty to exercise reasonable care.
+1983) a Texas Supreme Court case written by then Texas Supreme Court Justice William W. Kilgarlin.
+The Texas Supreme Court in Otis Engineering held that if one has custody or control over a dangerous person known to present a danger, they have a duty to exercise reasonable care over that person to prevent harm to others.

-In brief summary, the record shows that an 18-year old drunk driver, after recklessly endangering the lives of two teenage girls riding on the hood of his car, was stopped by two U.S. Park Rangers, who smelled the odor of alcohol, found a marijuana smoking pipe and a baggies containing marijuana and observed that the driver's eyes were "extremely red," known by the officers to be a symptom of marijuana intoxication.
-The Rangers did not arrest him, detain him, take his keys or call his parents.
+In brief summary, the record shows that an 18-year old drunk driver, after recklessly endangering the lives of two teenage girls riding on the hood of his car, was stopped by two U.S. Park Rangers, who smelled the odor of alcohol, and during a custodial search of his car found a marijuana smoking pipe and a baggie containing marijuana and observed that the driver's eyes were "extremely red," known by the officers to be a symptom of marijuana intoxication.
+After searching the suspect and his car, the Rangers did not arrest him, detain him, take his keys or call his parents.
 State and local law mandated that the officers arrest him for possession and intoxication of marijuana, respectively.
-The government subsequently stipulated that the Rangers had probable cause to arrest this individual.
+The government subsequently admitted and stipulated that the Rangers DID HAVE probable cause to arrest this individual.
 The Park Rangers issued the drunk driver four tickets: (1) possession of marijuana, (2) possession of alcohol by a minor, (3) speeding, and (4) no Texas vehicle liability insurance.
+There was no citation for intoxication.
+Further, at that time, possession of marijuana was not an offense for which a ticket could be written - an arrest was supposed to have been made.

 "DWI's [Driving While Intoxicated]